grantsrb/cogmtc/README.md

         DoubleVaryLSTM model type and `incl_lang_preds` is true.
     "tforce": bool
         if true, allows teacher forcing.
 See `lang_teacher_p` to make teacher forcing probabilistic during training.
-Defaults to always teacher forcing.
-If `tforce` is false, will not allow teacher forcing.
+Setting tforce to true will always use teacher forcing during both training and validation.
+    "tforce_train": bool
+        overwritten by `tforce`.
+If true, will use teacher forcing during training.
+Makes no changes to teacher forcing during validation.
+See `tforce_val` or `teacher_force_val` to use teacher forcing during validation.
+    "tforce_val": bool
+        if true, the correct language inputs are fed into the model during validation.
+Only implemented for ENGLISH language, no `actnlish`
     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs for each training iteration. only applies if incl_lang_inpt